Modular reduction of complex representations of finite reductive groups: Proof of Lusztig's conjecture

 \subsection{Definition of the elements $M_w$}

 For any $w \in W$, let $\delta(w)$ be the degree of the Kazhdan-Lusztig polynomial $P_{1,w}$.
 It was shown in \cite{Jos} that for each left cell of $W$, the function $w \mapsto \ell(w) - 2\delta(w)$ reaches its minimum at a unique element of this cell, which is called the \emph{Duflo involution}.
-It is shown in \cite{LCellsII} that $\ell(w) - 2\delta(w) = a(w)$ for Lusztig's $a$-function on the Weyl group introduced in \cite{LCellsI}, which provides an alternate characterization of Duflo involutions.
+It is shown in \cite{LCellsII} that $\ell(w) - 2\delta(w) = c(w)$ for $c(w)$ in the present paper denoting the value on $w$ of Lusztig's $a$-function on the Weyl group introduced in \cite{LCellsI}, which provides an alternate characterization of Duflo involutions.

 \begin{defn} For $w \in \mathcal{J}$, let

 where $d$ is the unique Duflo involution in the same left cell as $w$. \end{defn}